Give us a missed call on

 • Rural area certificate if applicable

-How to apply to PMEGP scheme?
+How to apply for PMEGP scheme?

 PMEGP scheme has a specific portal hosted by the KVIC for inviting project applications from entrepreneurs.
 There are separate options for applying for new units and upgrading existing ones.
 Applying for PMEGP scheme includes four steps: